Shuttle/Shuttle.Esb.FileMQ/README.md

 Shuttle.Esb.FileMQ
 ==================

-File-based queue implementation for use with shuttle-esb.
+File-based queue implementation for use with Shuttle.Esb.